Working in Law without a JD: The Paralegal Option

 Does the law excite you, but law school is not an option right now?
 Paralegal is a popular choice for undergrads from all academic backgrounds looking to enter the legal arena after obtaining their BA.

+Employment for paralegals and legal assistants is projected to grow much faster than average for all occupations.
 Employers are trying to reduce costs and increase the availability and efficiency of legal services by hiring paralegals to perform tasks formerly carried out by lawyers.
-Besides new jobs created by employment growth, additional job openings will arise as people leave the occupation.

 Paralegals are employed in private law firms, public interest and legal aid organizations, corporations, banks, and government agencies.
 Some paralegals work as independent contractors providing their services to lawyers on a contract basis.
 In large law firms, career paths from document and case clerks to senior paralegals have been developed and continue to grow.